-The university's Standards of Conduct for students prohibits: Any act of arson; falsely reporting a fire, the presence of an explosive or incendiary device, or other emergency; setting off a false fire alarm; or tampering with, removing, or damaging fire alarms, fire extinguishers or any other safety or emergency equipment from its proper location except when removed in a situation in which there is a reasonable belief of the need for such equipment.
-Students who are found to have violated that Standard of Conduct will be subject to discipline in accordance with the procedures outlined in Hilltopics, http://hilltopics.utk.edu/.
+The university's Student Code of Conduct prohibits: Any act of arson; falsely reporting a fire, the presence of an explosive or incendiary device, or other emergency; setting off a false fire alarm; or tampering with, removing, or damaging fire alarms, fire extinguishers or any other safety or emergency equipment from its proper location except when removed in a situation in which there is a reasonable belief of the need for such equipment.
+Students who are found to have violated that Standard of Conduct will be subject to discipline in accordance with the procedures outlined in the Student Code of Conduct at https://studentconduct.utk.edu/.